dataset-ninja/duts/README.md

 # DUTS

-DUTS is a dataset for semantic segmentation task.
+DUTS is a dataset for semantic segmentation and weakly-supervised learning tasks.